0xn0va/slh-sh/README.md

 Manage:
 - One project folder for config files, database, and PDF files.
-- Create new project folder with predefined structure.
+- Create new project folder with provided structure.
 - Backup and restore project folder.
 (Under Development)